CANToolz/CANToolz/README.md

 # Usage Examples
 See more use-cases inside examples folder:

+- CAN Switch filter scanner
+    Checking which packets can be passed from diagnostic can to HU and back and etc
-- MITM with firewall
+- MITM with firewall (ECU ID detection)
-- replay discovery
+    Checking what packets are responsible for chosen "action"
-- ping discovery (UDS)
+- Replay discovery
+    Checking what packets are responsible for chosen "action"
+- Ping discovery ( with ISO TP and UDS support)
+    UDS detection and etc

+And many other options possible.
+Just use modules in "needed" order.

 ## Example from  The Car Hacker’s Handbook The Car Hacker’s Handbook A Guide for the Penetration Tester
-This example just like "Using can-utils to Find the Door-Unlock Control" from great book: "The Car Hacker’s Handbook The Car Hacker’s Handbook A Guide for the Penetration Tester" by Chris Evans
+This example just like "Using can-utils to Find the Door-Unlock Control" from great book: "The Car Hacker’s Handbook The Car Hacker’s Handbook A Guide for the Penetration Tester" by Craig Smith

 Let's see how it looks like from the console...